-Description Historical Practice Current Practice (Effective January 1, 2003) RECOGNITION OF LIABILITY: Final Capping Accrued over the life of the landfill.
+Description Historical Practice Current Practice (Effective January 1, 2003) Post-Closure Includes routine monitoring and maintenance of a landfill after it has been certified as closed by the applicable state regulatory agency.
+No change, except it includes methane gas collection systems in all cases where the need for such systems are considered probable.
+DISCOUNT RATE: Not applicable.
+Credit-adjusted, risk-free rate of 6.5% and 6.75% for the years ending December 31, 2004 and 2003, respectively.
+INFLATION: Not applicable.
+Inflation rate of 2.5%.
+COST ESTIMATES: Cost estimates generally assume work will be performed by third parties.
+No change, except that the cost of any activities performed internally is increased to represent an estimate of the amount a third party would charge to perform such activity.
+This third party profit is taken in to income in the period the work is performed internally.
+METHANE GAS COLLECTION SYSTEMS: Capitalized when constructed and charged to expense through depreciation over the shorter of their useful life or the life of the landfill.
+During the active life of a landfill, included in cell development costs when the need for such systems is considered probable; charged to expense through depletion as airspace is consumed using the units-of-consumption method.
+Systems associated with the last final capping event at a landfill are included in closure costs.
+RECOGNITION OF LIABILITY: Final Capping Accrued over the life of the landfill.
 Costs are charged to cost of operations and accrued liabilities as airspace is consumed using the units-of-consumption method.
 Costs are not discounted.
 All final capping costs are recorded as a liability and asset at fair value as the obligation is incurred.
 The discounted cash flow associated with each final capping event is recorded to an accrued liability, with a corresponding increase to landfill assets as airspace is consumed related to the specific final capping event.
 Interest is accreted on the liability using the effective interest method until the liability is paid.
 STATEMENT OF INCOME: Cost of Operations Expense charged to cost of operations equal to amount of liability accrued.
 Not applicable.
+69

+REPUBLIC SERVICES, INC. AND SUBSIDIARIES

+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (All tables in millions, except per share data) - (Continued)

+Historical Practice

+Current Practice

+(Effective January 1, 2003)

-Landfill Asset Amortization Not applicable.
+Landfill Asset Amortization

+Not applicable.

 The landfill asset is amortized as airspace is consumed over the life of a specific capping event for final capping or the life of a landfill for closure and post-closure.

+Accretion

-Accretion Not applicable.
+Not applicable.

 Expense recognized as a component of operating expenses at credit-adjusted, risk-free rate using the effective interest method.